 Loyalty comes in many forms.

 • Learned preferences.
 They know what they like, which day they like to attend, where they like to sit.
-They have a favourite member of a staff, and a favourite item on the menu.
+They have a favorite member of a staff, and a favorite item on the menu.

 • Trust and welcome.
-Subconsciously, they have a sense that they trust your organisation.
+Subconsciously, they have a sense that they trust your organization.
 They feel safe with you; they have a sense of belonging or welcome when they walk through your doors.

 • Emotional rewards.
 Their relationship with you may grow into a core part of their identity.
 Subscribers to the symphony or opera are an important segment of the classical music market; but their subscription is also an important aspect of who they are.

-Together, these behaviours map to three motivations: Utility, Belonging and Reward.
+Together, these behaviors map to three motivations: Utility, Belonging and Reward.

 But how do we go about finding these people, understanding their individual motivations, and offering them the right rewards?

-Use data within and beyond your CRM system to Research, Analyse and Segment
+Use data within and beyond your CRM system to Research, Analyze and Segment

-Before thinking about the benefits that matter to your loyal customers, it’s important to define what matters most to you, or brings most benefit to your organisation.
+Before thinking about the benefits that matter to your loyal customers, it’s important to define what matters most to you, or brings most benefit to your organization.